TeknooSoftware/statesBundle/readme.md

 ===========================

 Welcome and thank you to having downloaded this bundle.
-It allows you to write PHP classes more readable and more usable thanks to by cutting your code according to states of your objects.
+It allows you to write PHP classes more readable and more usable thanks by cutting your code according to states of your objects.
 This an adaptation of the library [`States`](http://teknoo.it/states) for Symfony 2+.

 Installation with symfony